 95% of the problem we see with slab heave is a dome heave where the center of slab has risen higher than the edges.
 Any attempt to arrest moisture that is coming in from the edges is good in the long run.
 It takes 20 years for dome heaves to manifest themselves…… 20 years to accumulate more moisture in the center than there is on the edges.
 By drying out the edges in the first several years, the differences in moisture from the edge to the middle will increase….
 Making the heave problem worse.
 For many years until it equalizes.

-The only cost effective way to affect the moisture in the middle areas of the slab is to install our patented MoistureLevel system please see….
-For more details.
+The only cost effective and scientifically documented way to affect the moisture in the middle areas of the slab is to install our patented MoistureLevel system.